a brief history of fashion designers imagining the clothes of the future | read | i-D

 Thankfully they weren't prophetic; those looks never took off; no one ever went to work dressed like Tina Turner's post-apocalyptic trendsetter from Mad Max Beyond Thunderdome.
 And yet, sometimes, there are clothes you wish did exist today.
 Like Marty McFly's self-drying jacket and self-lacing Nikes from Back to the Future II.
 Who doesn't want to own a pair of those?
 But in truth, that movie, which was depicting the future of 2015, was no closer to guessing how we would actually dress.
 It's now 2017, two years after the film's predicted future, and I still don't own a self-drying jacket.

-To be fair to the 80s, the kitsch and colourful costumes had evolved.
+To be fair to the 80s, the kitsch and colorful costumes had evolved.
 They were less camp.
-They could still be whacky, but the designs were often rooted in the past.
-Take the original Blade Runner, which doffs its cap to 50s noir: Bogart-style coats, furs and chain-smoking dames.
+They could still be wacky, but the designs were often rooted in the past.
+Take the original Blade Runner, which doffs its cap to 50s noir: Bogart-style coats, furs, and chain-smoking dames.
 Terry Gilliam's retro-future world of Brazil, too, harks back to an older era, presenting a Kafkaesque world in which everyone's dressed like they're from North Korea.

 Brazil